Stella (beer): Production

 Al Ahram Beverage Company is based in Obour, where it produces a variety of local and international brands of beer, including Stella.
 Stella is brewed primarily using water, malted barley, hops, and yeast.

 Cultural significance

-Beer in general, but especially Stella, held a prominent place within Egypt's robust drinking culture of the 1920s and 1930s, a period of widespread social acceptance of alcoholic beverages.
+Beer in general, but especially Stella, held a prominent place within Egypt's drinking culture of the 1920s and 1930s, a period of widespread social acceptance of alcoholic beverages.
 According to historians, Stella beer had become "an inseparable part of Egyptian culture", with the Al Ahram Beverages Company, its producer, holding a near-monopoly in the Egyptian beer market.

-Stella beer still occupies a unique place in Egyptian social life, frequently enjoyed in gatherings and local traditions.
-Its distinctive yellow label and iconic branding have become instantly recognizable symbols of Egyptian popular culture.

 Recognition

 In 2011, Stella beer received the Gold Medal for Quality from Monde Selection, an international award recognizing excellence in brewing standards.